What Are the Common Categories of Workplace Discrimination?

-There are five common categories of workplace discrimination.
-Those are pregnancy, age, gender, racial, and disability discrimination.
-A knowledgeable workplace discrimination attorney will be able to explain the California laws outlining these categories.
-Under California law it is illegal to discriminate against an employee or potential employee on the basis of these protected categories.
+There are five common categories of workplace discrimination: pregnancy, age, gender, racial, and disability.
+A knowledgeable workplace discrimination attorney can explain the California laws that apply to these categories.
+Under California law, it is illegal to discriminate against an employee or potential employee based on these protected categories.

 The Pregnancy Discrimination Act prevents discrimination related to pregnancy for businesses with fifteen or more employees.
 In addition to blatant discrimination, such as termination or retaliatory actions, pregnancy discrimination can also include more subtle events, such as failure to promote or a reduction of hours.
 Some common examples of pregnancy discrimination at the workplace include:

 - Refusal to hire a woman because she is pregnant or may become pregnant

 - Refusal to provide reasonable accommodations for a woman’s pregnancy-related disabilities

 - Discriminating against a woman for their need to breastfeed, pump, or treat a medical condition related to breastfeeding

 The federal Age Discrimination in Employment Act (ADEA) protects employees from unscrupulous practices based on age.
 Age discrimination commonly affects individuals who are age 40 or older.
 This discrimination can include refusing to provide retirement benefits, refusing to hire, or reducing health benefits.